mhassan2/splunk-n-box/README.md

 If you want the docker-host to be able to resolve host IPs (optional) install dnsmasq (google for your Linux flavor).
 Change DNSSERVER="192.168.2.100"  to point the caching DNS server.
 This does not work on OSX yet!

-##Steps for configuring the Windows environment:
+##Steps for configuring Windows environment:

 1- Install Windows 10 WSL (Windows Subsystem for Linux) https://msdn.microsoft.com/en-us/commandline/wsl/install_guide